Democrats, Republicans in U.S. Congress reach deal in government shutdown talks | Politics

 Democrats, Republicans in U.S. Congress reach deal in government shutdown talks

+The Senate would then need to vote before Democratic President Joe Biden could sign it into law ahead of a midnight Friday deadline for a partial shutdown to begin.
+"This is a good compromise that allows an appropriate amount of time for both parties in both chambers to finish negotiations on appropriations," Democratic Senate Majority Leader Chuck Schumer said.

 Democratic and Republican leaders in the U.S. Congress agreed on a proposal to fund federal agencies through mid-February, clearing the way for a House of Representatives vote on Thursday that would be a critical step in averting a partial government shutdown.
-If the House passes the measure, the Senate would then need to vote on the bill funding the government through Feb.
-18 and send it to Democratic President Joe Biden sign into law ahead of the midnight Friday deadline for a partial shutdown to begin.
+Speaker Nancy Pelosi predicted the House would pass the measure, which would fund the government through Feb.
+18. The Senate would then need to vote before Democratic President Joe Biden could sign it into law ahead of a midnight Friday deadline for a partial shutdown to begin.

 Senate Minority Leader Mitch McConnell, who must quell the rebellion within his caucus to keep the government operating, reiterated on Thursday that there would be no shutdown.
 But he did not respond when asked whether Republicans would agree to move quickly by consenting to circumvent the Senate's cumbersome legislative rules.
 "We need to pass it and that's what we'll be working toward doing," the top Senate Republican told reporters.